zeitgeistpm/zeitgeist/docs/review_checklist.md

         functions) mentioned here?
   - [ ] Are all new events explained so they can easily be integrated into the indexer?
+  - [ ] Are breaking changes marked as such?
   - [ ] Is the file formatted with `prettier -w docs/changelog_for_devs.md`?
 - Sanity tests:
   - [ ] The local node produces blocks.